max-pio/volcanite/python/volcanite/VolcaniteEval.md

 #### VolcaniteExec
 The `VolcaniteExec` class encapsulates a handle to the volcanite executable through system calls.
-It is configured with a `VolcaniteEvaluation` object that specifies the output directory for all evaluation results, a git checkout and build directory, and the Volcanite log files into which all results are written.
+It is best configured with a `VolcaniteEvaluation` object that specifies the output directory for all evaluation results, a git checkout and build directory, and the Volcanite log files into which all results are written.
 `checkout_and_build()` checks out the specified git commit, tag, or branch and builds the volcanite executable using cmake.
 Afterward, any call to `exec(args, name)` will execute Volcanite with the given arguments and evaluation name.